zero-one-group/geni/docs/design_goals.md

     </a>
 </blockquote>

-Similar to Clojure's JVM paratism, Geni aims to leverage the mature runtime and rich features of [Apache Spark](https://spark.apache.org/).
+Similar to Clojure's JVM parasitism, Geni aims to leverage the mature runtime and rich features of [Apache Spark](https://spark.apache.org/).
 This means that all of the hardwork in perfomance optimisation and computational heavy lifting are being taken care of by the Spark team, and Geni's job is to simply provide an ergonomic Clojure interface for the underlying Spark machinery.
 Just like how Clojure goes the extra mile with special host interop syntax, Geni tries to provide both a first-class Clojure experience **and** a first-class Spark experience.

 Typically, this means translating Scala and Spark concepts into idiomatic Clojure whilst still leaving the door open for direct Scala interop.
 For instance, the `.groupBy` method on a Spark `Dataset` takes in an array of `Column`s to type check.
 The following snippet is valid Spark in Clojure: